Nurses Can Retire Wealthier Than Doctors

 “Aren’t there doctors who make more?”

-However, as someone who grew up in a family full of doctors and as someone who worked in the Operating Room, I can tell you that the amount of stress and pressure these doctors go through is insane.
+However, as someone who grew up in a family full of doctors and worked in the Operating Room, I can tell you that the amount of stress and pressure these doctors go through is insane.
 They definitely earn all that money.

 “Is paying off loans really that simple?”

 The scenario I gave for both MDs and RNs of putting 15% of their salary to pay down their debt until it gets to $0 is not how student loan debt repayment works at all.
-Most large debt like mortgages and student loan debt structure the payment plan using something called a loan amortization schedule.
+For most cases of large debt, like mortgages and student loan, the structure of the payment plan is formed using something called a loan amortization schedule.

 But to be honest, I couldn’t figure out how to combine a loan amortization schedule and compounding interest calculator into one line on a spreadsheet without making my brain explode.

 The good news (for nurses) is that loan amortization schedules actually stretch out the amount of debt and the years it takes to pay.
 So using an amortization schedule in our spreadsheet would actually be even more favorable for nurses.